If you are a Windows 10 user and is facing an issue with the windows 10 taskbar not hiding in full screen also on YouTube and Google Chrome,

 - Click Notifications and actions.

 - Under the Show notifications, see if the program which is halting the taskbar from auto-hiding is not configured to show notifications.
-If enabled, turn off it.
+If enabled, turn it off.

 3. Customize the Notification Settings